MadeSimplePrestashop/slidereverywhere/views/js/azexo_composer/animate.css/README.md

 #Animate.css
 *Just-add-water CSS animation*

 `animate.css` is a bunch of cool, fun, and cross-browser animations for you to use in your projects.
-Great for emphasis, home pages, SliderBuilderObject, and general just-add-water-awesomeness.
+Great for emphasis, home pages, sliders, and general just-add-water-awesomeness.

 ##Usage
 To use animate.css in your website, simply drop the stylesheet into your document's `<head>`, and add the class `animated` to an element, along with any of the animation names.
 That's it!
 You've got a CSS animated element.
 Super!